SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 -  Response payload: N/A

 The server MUST support the HTTP HEAD method for the Check command, the client and the server MUST not add any content to the HTTP message-body.
-The response MUST contain the X-REPP-check-avail and MAY contain the X-REPP-check-reason header.
-The value of the X-REPP-check-avail header MUST be "1" or "0" as described in the EPP RFCs, depending on whether the object can be provisioned or not.
+The response MUST contain the REPP-check-avail and MAY contain the REPP-check-reason header.
+The value of the REPP-check-avail header MUST be "1" or "0" as described in the EPP RFCs, depending on whether the object can be provisioned or not.

 A Check request using the HTTP HEAD method is limited to checking only a single resource {id}.
 This may seem a step backwards when compared to the Check command defined in the EPP RFCs where multiple object-ids are allowed inside a Check command.
 The RESTful Check command can be load balanced more efficiently when the request contains only a single resource {id} that needs to be checked.